Self Hosting

 - Developers, who finds our cloud services is not speedy enough or like to rent VPS elsewhere

-- Hobbyst, who like a taste being sysadmins on their own gearbox or even raspis.
+- Hobbyst, who like a taste being sysadmins on their own gearbox

 DOM Cloud vs Coolify

 If you think of it, Using DOM Cloud with self hosted does exactly the same thing as running Coolify.
-And both is offered free.
+And both script is offered free.
 However in the technical side it's very different.

 First, DOM Cloud Portal (https://my.domcloud.co) is still online even if your server down.
 If your sysadmin doing something wrong, you always gonna notice it in deployments log — because the other ways to access it like using SSH and databases are never given in "root" mode.